reimagined/resolve/docs/Contributing.md

 * All `resolve-*` packages versions should be identical.
 Otherwise, the missing npm package versions will be downloaded from the Internet, and local development packages will be ignored.
 * Remember to re-bootstrap using `yarn` after making changes to the dependent `resolve-*` packages.

-## Reporting Bugs and Requesting Features

-Follow these guidelines to help maintainers and the community understand your report, reproduce the behavior, and find the related reports.

-* When creating an issue, please include as many details as possible.

-* Before creating an issue, search for the related issues and add links to all issues that seem relevant, even to Closed ones.

-* Bugs and suggestions are tracked using [GitHub Issues](https://guides.github.com/features/issues/).
-After you've determined [which package](../packages) your issue is related to, create an Issue and provide the complete description.

-* Explain the problem and include additional details to help maintainers reproduce it:

-    * **Use a clear and descriptive title** for an issue to identify the problem.
-    * **Describe the exact steps to reproduce the problem** in detail.
-    * **Provide examples**.
-Include links to files or GitHub projects, or add code snippets that demonstrate the problem.
-Use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines) when providing code snippets.
-    * **Include screenshots or screencast** to demonstrate the problem.
-    * **If the problem is related to performance or memory**, include a memory and CPU profile capture.

 ## Nightly Builds

 ReSolve provides Nightly Builds for early adopters.
 All packages are published automatically on the `dev` branch update.
 Packages are available here: https://github.com/reimagined/resolve/tree/nightly-builds/packages.